taskworld/eslint-plugin-email-css-rules/README.md

 # Special Thank

  Thanks for all reference data from [react-html-email](https://github.com/chromakode/react-html-email) to composed those datas to JSON.
+And ValidatorCssStyle inspration.

  Huge thank from resource from [The Untimate Guide to CSS](https://www.campaignmonitor.com/css/) to collect the css breakdown in every platforms.